vania-bisbal/repo-website/docs/term2/DigitalPrototyping/biobag.md

 Take a look to the process: <iframe width="560" height="315" src="https://www.youtube.com/embed/J5LSycq1j4I?si=DYsmAep7_IFKdJaG" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+## Reflection
+Creating this biobag was really fun.
+We drew inspiration from Pinterest, and then we decided to make a bag.
+There were two options available for the procedure: creating the biomaterial and then laser-cutting it, or making an acrylic mold, laser-cutting it, and then pouring the biomaterial into the mold.
+We chose the second option for efficiency because the biomaterial needs to dry for multiple days.
+It was better to let it dry, and the only remaining step would be sealing it on the sides.
+We also managed to add some design with extra colors of gelatin, and we used the same material as glue.

+Even though the result exceeded my expectations, I think I could make a second and third attempt because right now, the bag has a bit of an odor, and this material is not very resistant, so you cannot use it as an actual bag.